Nivku/atm_project/README.md

 ## ATM Chatbot

 I created simple command-line ATM chatbot that interacts with a remote server to manage bank accounts.
-You can view balances, deposit, withdraw, and list of available accounts on the server. this is not part of the work and I created it to make it easy to use the API of the `Atm`.
+You can view balances, deposit, withdraw, and list of available accounts (to pick account number) on the server. this is not part of the work and I created it to make it easy to use the `Atm` Api and to see the workflow.

 ---

 ## Features

-- List all account IDs
+- List all Account_Number
 - Check balance for a specific account
 - Deposit money into an account
 - Withdraw money from an account